taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 }
 ~~~~~~~~

-It is not by accident that the suffixes in the naming of both `Counter` components is `Container` and `Presenter`.
+It is not by accident that the suffixes in the naming of both `Counter` components are `Container` and `Presenter`.
 It is called the [container and presentational component pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 If you are not aware of it, you should definetly read about it.
 It is a widely used patetrn, where the container component deals with "How things work" and the presenter component deals with "How things look".
+In this case, the container component cares about the state while the presenter component only displays the counter value and provides click handler yet without knowing that these click handlers manipulate the state.

 - TODO dive depper into container and presenter pattern?